locize/blog/source/_posts/how-to-choose-the-right-translation-management-system-with-i18next.md

 ### A. The Close Alignment with i18next Principles <a name="alignment-with-i18next"></a>

-As the [official sponsor](/i18next.html#official-sponsor) of i18next, [locize](/) is more than just another translation management system; it is a TMS designed to harmonize with the core principles and philosophy of i18next.
+As the [official sponsor](/i18next.html#official-sponsor) of i18next, [locize](/) is more than just another translation management solution; it is a TMS designed to harmonize with the core principles and philosophy of i18next.
 Developed by the same creators as i18next, locize benefits from a deep understanding of the needs and challenges faced by developers and localization teams.

 This close alignment ensures that locize seamlessly integrates with i18next, offering a unified and optimized experience for managing translations.
 By leveraging [i18next's extensible architecture](/i18next.html#how-does-i18next-work), locize empowers users to leverage the full potential of the framework while providing additional tools and features that go beyond traditional translation management.